samiksengupta/laravel-admin/README.md

 php artisan admin:install
 ```

-This is publish the required configuration, assets and seeders from this package to your project and run migrations and seeders.
+This will publish the required configuration, assets and seeders from this package to your project and run migrations and seeders.

 If you do not wish to publish the seeders and would rather create them yourself, you can use the `--empty` option when installing.